Quansight/Quansight-website/apps/labs/posts/python-packaging-where-to-next.md

 the most diverse languages in terms of application domains and types of users.
-HPC users are going to continue to want the capabilities of Spack (or something like it), scientific and data science users are going to continue to like a full-featured binary packaging system like Conda, devops users are going to continue to want the flexibility of PyPI/wheels/pip, and there'll continue to be more flavors for other use cases and personal tastes.
+HPC users are going to continue to want the capabilities of Spack (or something like it), scientific and data science users are going to continue to like a full-featured binary packaging system like Conda, DevOps users are going to continue to want the flexibility of PyPI/wheels/pip, and there'll continue to be more flavors for other use cases and personal tastes.